 Here is some finally food for thought.
 Cut your head of cabbage just before cooking to avoid losing its Vitamin C content.

 So now that you have prepared your cabbage for cooking it's time for the fun part.
-Cabbage can be prepared or cooked in varies ways, depending on your taste.
+Cabbage can be prepared or cooked in various ways, depending on your taste.
 Some of the most popular cabbage recipes include:

 Okay you are now armed with the knowledge required to cook cabbage.
 Go ahead and prepare a tasty dish of cabbage today.

 Cook boiled cabbage with these important details and free recipe

 Learn how to cook boiled cabbage with this simple recipe.
 This healthy vegetable has received much criticism over the years.
 However cabbage is inexpensive, low in calories, low in fat, helps digestion and improves your completion.Cole Slaw Is Great Side Dish For Most Occasions